BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ngrok http https://localhost:3978
 ~~~

+All the command options are detailed in the [ngrok documentation](https://ngrok.com/docs).

 You might notice that the ngrok screen shows a trace of requests that went through the tunnel; in this case they're HTTP POST requests from the Azure Bot Service, and the local server returned a 200 (OK) response.
+This is handy because you can see a 500 error from your server code by just glancing at the ngrok screen.

 You might also notice the "Web interface" url on the ngrok screen.
 It provides a full network trace of what went through the tunnel, which can be very helpful in debugging.